worldbank/EduAnalyticsToolkit/README.md

 #### Installing published versions of `edukit`
 One day **edukit** may make it to ssc but for now, it is not, so this option does not exist.

+If/when this happens, it will suffice to type **`ssc install edukit`** in Stata.
+This would install the latest published version of **edukit**.
+The main version of the code in the repo (the `master` branch) is what is published on SSC as well.

 #### Installing unpublished branches of this repository through _net install_
 Follow the instructions above if you want the most recent published version of **edukit**.
 If you want a yet to be published version of **edukit** then you can use the code below.